Overtourism: Indonesia

+Iran

+Abyaneh's overtourism is often reported on.

+Iraqi Kurdistan

+Iraqi Kurdistan is the most toured part of Iraq, especially during Newroz.
+Tourists come from all around Iraq and the world for Newroz.
+In Duhok, 3 people were arrested for planning to burn 200 tires for the Newroz fire in 2022.
+In Akre, a city famous for its Newroz celebrations, some locals decided to burn wooden torches instead of tires.

 Italy

 Venice has faced declining population because of overtourism.
 In 2019 Forbes called it one of the "most notably overtouristed destinations" in the world.
 CNN in 2017 called the crowds "overbearing."
 The city in 2018 tested the use of turnstiles in St. Mark's Square to control the number of visitors.
 In 2020 the daily tourist tax was US$11.

 Capri in 2018 tested ways to limit day tourism.
 Cinque Terre had 2.5 million visitors in 2015, and local authorities sought to limit visitors to 1.5 million in 2016, but a backlash resulted in this being walked back.
 CNN in 2017 said that day tourists from cruise ships, who tour for a few hours and don't spend money, are blamed for environmental damage.
 Officials in Rome made it illegal to sit on the Spanish Steps, with fines of up to US$448, due to damage caused by tourists.

+In the 2010s Pragser Wildsee became an area of overtourism, receiving up to 17,000 visitors on a single summer day in 2020; as of 2023, there were vehicle access restrictions.

+The government of Florence is currently seeking to ban new short-term rental properties in the city's historic center, which is a UNESCO World Heritage Site.
+The city's administration argues that the increased availability of short-term rentals through platforms such as Airbnb, which cater to tourists, have made housing inaccessible for local residents.

+Lake Como, long a popular destination, has also experienced significant overtourism pressures, amplified by celebrity appeal and social media visibility.
+The area recorded 4.8 million overnight stays in 2023, leading to severe strain on public transport and road infrastructure, particularly during peak season.
+This influx occurs within a hydrogeologically fragile environment.
+Similar to Florence, the boom in short-term rentals has inflated property prices, making housing less accessible for locals and contributing to depopulation in some lakeside villages.
+Management strategies being implemented or considered include visitor caps at popular attractions like Villa del Balbianello and discussions around introducing tourist taxes or entry fees.